Los Angeles residents campaign to create buffer zone around oil drilling

 In 2018, Wilmington partnered with University of Southern California (USC) through their care program to get more data on particulates in their area. a measurement of 30ppm is a high proportion on a scale that contains parts per million.
 In Wilmington, the volunteers found that 70-76 were common numbers with 120ppm being the highest reading.

-The group presented these numbers to LA City Council in February after canvassing the Wilmington community for support.
+The group from CBE presented these numbers to LA City Council in February after canvassing the Wilmington community for support.
 As well as setting the wheels in motion for change and validating vital work in air quality in LA’s south-eastern reaches, presentations at city hall represented an affront.
 After big oil’s deliberate breakdown of local community and the extension of community funds to “buy the silence” of locals, it looks as though civic bodies will opt to shift the balance.